mpuigsari/Pez/README.md

 **Max Puig**
 Bachelor in Robotics Intelligence – Universitat Jaume I (2021–2025)

-> This project forms part of my academic portfolio, demonstrating integration of ROS2, Docker, and real-time communication for robotic teleoperation.
+> This project forms part of my academic portfolio, demonstrating integration of ROS2, Docker, sensor fusion, and real-time communication for robotic teleoperation.